wangz10/ModelGenerator/README.md

 # [AIDO](https://github.com/genbio-ai/AIDO).ModelGenerator

-ModelGenerator is an opinionated plug-and-play research framework for cross-disciplinary teams in ML & Bio.
+AIDO.ModelGenerator is an opinionated plug-and-play research framework for cross-disciplinary teams in ML & Bio.

-ModelGenerator is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:
+AIDO.ModelGenerator is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:

 1. Applying pre-trained foundation models to new data
 2. Developing new finetuning and inference tasks for foundation models